 You really just have to give this a try to see what all the fuss is about!
 It’s GOOD!

 If you’ve never had Amish macaroni salad before, it’s going to feel a little weird adding a scoop of sugar to a bowl of macaroni – especially knowing that Miracle Whip is already quite sweet.
+You just have to have a little faith in the Amish and give it a go!

 You can also start with just 1-2 tablespoons of sugar and then taste and increase as needed, but please note that I’ve already reduced the sugar to less than what I normally see in Amish macaroni salad recipes.

-Like most creamy macaroni salads, this is best served cold.
+Serve: Like most creamy macaroni salads, this is best served cold.
 We like to mix it together and allow it a bit of time in the fridge before serving.

-Sprinkle with a bit of paprika before serving.
 Pro Tip: Try smoked paprika!
 It adds the perfect pop!

 This cold salad goes great with anything off the grill, like my grilled bbq chicken or grilled teriyaki chicken.
 These grilled pork chops would be amazing too!
+And if the weather is no good for grilling, try it with this air fryer BBQ chicken!

 - Creamy Cucumber Salad